percona/pmm-doc/docs/get-started/alerting.md

 You can check the alert templates available for your account under **Alerting > Alert rule templates** tab.
 PMM lists here the following types of templates:

-1. Built-in templates, available out-of-the-box with PMM.
+- Built-in templates, available out-of-the-box with PMM.
-2. Templates downloaded from Percona Platform.
+- Templates downloaded from Percona Platform.
-3. Custom templates created or uploaded on the **Alerting page > Alert Templates** tab.
+- Custom templates created or uploaded on the **Alerting page > Alert Templates** tab.
 You can also store your custom template files in your ``/srv/alerting/templates`` directory and PMM will load them during startup.

-### Create alert rule from alert rule templates
+### Create alert rules from alert rule templates

 This section focuses on creating an alert rule based on PMM templates.
 For information on working with the other alert types, check the Grafana documentation on [Grafana Labs](https://grafana.com/docs/grafana/latest/alerting/).